Tibetan Yak Bone Mala — 108-Bead Prayer Strand with Dzi Bead Pendant

 Tibetan monks have used yak bone beads for centuries.
 The material is local, durable, and carries no pretense.
 This strand of 108 barrel-cut beads is paired with a Dzi bead pendant — one of the most recognized sacred objects in Tibetan culture.
 It is a working mala, meant to be handled.

 Yak bone is traditional in Tibetan Buddhist practice for a specific reason: Buddhist precepts discourage unnecessary killing, but yak are central to Tibetan highland life.
-The bone is used after the animal has died of natural causes, which makes it acceptable material in a religious context.
-Nothing goes to waste.
+The bone is used after the animal has died of natural causes.
+The warm reddish-brown color develops through a polishing and aging process.
+Over time and with regular handling, it deepens.
+Practitioners call this "playing" the beads.
+Each bead shows its own grain — no two are identical.

-The Dzi Bead — What Those Eye Patterns Mean
+The Dzi Bead

 Dzi beads originate in Tibet and are among the oldest amulet traditions in the region.
-The etched circular patterns — called "eyes" — vary in number, and in folk tradition, each count carries a different association.
-Nine eyes, for instance, are long associated with merit and good fortune.
-The pendant on this mala features a large cylindrical Dzi alongside a smaller paired-eye bead at the divider position.
+The etched circular patterns — called "eyes" — vary in number, and each count carries a different association in folk tradition.
+The pendant here features a large cylindrical Dzi alongside a smaller paired-eye bead at the divider position.
+The green stone spacers are jade-type material, a pairing common in Tibetan ceremonial pieces.

 Care